ggcarvalho/colo_spaces/README.md

 ## Safe RGB colors

-Plot the sections of the RGB cube space containing the safe colors.
+Plot cross-sections of the RGB cube space containing the safe colors.

 ## HSI <-> RGB
 Implementation of `hsi2rgb` and `rgb2hsi`.
 Additional function to validate the conversion (`validate_conversion`).